milvus-io/milvus-docs/site/en/userGuide/calculate_distance.md

 }'
 vectors_right='{
   "dim": 2,
-  "vectors": [1,2,3,4,5,6,7,8] # The numbers will be automatically split into four vectors.
+  "vectors": [1,2,3,4,5,6,7,8] # The numbers in the list will be automatically split into four vectors.
 }'
 ```